Urbanization in China

-Urbanization in China increased in speed following the initiation of the reform and opening policy.
-As of 2022, China had an urbanization rate of 64.7% and was expected to reach 75-80% by 2035.
+Urbanization in the People's Republic of China increased in speed following the initiation of the reform and opening up policy.
+By the end of 2024, the country had an urbanization rate of 67% and is expected to reach 75–80% by 2035.

-By 2010, the OECD, based on Functional Urban Area (FUA), estimates there are currently 15 megacities in China.

 History

+Before industrialization

 China's increase in urbanization was one of the several functions of the surpluses produced from the agricultural sectors in China (farming and pastoral dependency).
-This judgment is based on (1) the fact that not until the end of the Qing Period did Chinese begin importing moderate quantities of foodstuffs from the outside world to help feed its population; and (2) the fact that the handicraft sector never challenged agricultural dominance in the economy despite a symbiotic relationship between them.
+This judgment is based on (1) the fact that not until the end of the Qing period did Chinese begin importing moderate quantities of foodstuffs from the outside world to help feed its population; and (2) the fact that the handicraft sector never challenged agricultural dominance in the economy despite a symbiotic relationship between them.

 By the same token, urbanization rarely exceeded ten percent of the total population although large urban centres were established.
 For example, during the Song, the northern capital Kaifeng (of the Northern Song) and southern capital Hangzhou (of the Southern Song) had 1.4 million and one million inhabitants, respectively.
 In addition, it was common that urban residents also had one foot in the rural sector due to private landholding property rights.